 Swimming on Petite Anse is great and there is even some shade.
-If you booked at the four seasons there are enough sunchairs under palm thatched umbrellas that don´t even disturb the look of the beach.
+If you have booked the four seasons hotel there are enough sunchairs under palm thatched umbrellas that don´t even disturb the look of the beach.

 Anse Soleil is a beach that isn´t too well known.
-It is not really easy to find, however if you know where it is and how to get there, it is pretty easy to access.
+It is not really easy to find.
+However, if you know where it is and how to get there, it is pretty easy to access.
 Driving on the West Coast Road to the north, go to the left, taking the road to Four Seasons Resort Seychelles right after the church in Baie Lazare.
-Follow the road to the Four Seasons and then the small road to the right, at the entrance of the hotel.
+Follow the road to the Four Seasons and right at the entrance follow the small road to the right and you´ll arrive a few seconds later.
 A "small" problem is parking.
-It is prohibited on the private property there and people (from Anse Soleil Restaurant) fiercely approach you as soon as you reach the place, offering parking for € 50.00 before you even stop your car - not particularely friendly.
+It is prohibited on the private property there and people (from Anse Soleil Restaurant) fiercely approach you as soon as you reach the place, offering to park for € 50.00 before you even stop your car - not particularly friendly.
 So better look for a parkground further up the road and walk down.
+Unfortunately, you also have to walk right through the same restaurant to reach the beach.
 Other than that, Anse Soleil is a really nice beach with usually rather calm waters and a nice lagoon.

 Anse a la Mouche is a beautiful, very flat bay in the southern part of Mahé.
 Depending on the season and the tides the sandy beach is narrow or extremely wide (up to 100+m), but the water is always shallow.
 Anse a la Mouche is perhaps not the perfect beach for swimming.
 You have to walk out very far before the water gets a little deeper.
 Walking in the water though is only comfortable in a rather small area which is sandy and free of corals or seagrass beds.
 Anse a la Mouche is not very famous, but still a very picturesque bay and worth a visit.
 Especially at low tide when the fishing boats lay in the sand, or in the evening to watch beautiful sunsets.

-To be honest, at first sight we were a little shocked to see Port Launay „crowded“ with tourists after we´ve had an untouched beach in our memories.
+To be honest, at first sight, we were a little shocked to see Port Launay „crowded“ with tourists after we´ve had an untouched beach in our memories.
 But as said the coin always has two sides.
 Locals have to earn money and find jobs and many tourists are looking for a comfortable hotel with many beach activities.
-Lets hope that the Seychelles will keep the balance between nature and tourism on their way of further touristic developement.
+Let's hope that the Seychelles will keep the balance between nature and tourism on their way of further touristic development.
 So far they have done a comparatively good job.
-You can help them by chosing your resort wisely and keeping your footprints small.
+You can help them by choosing your resort wisely and keeping your footprints small.

 Only a short distance from Mahés west coast near Port Glaud lays the jewel Therese Island with one of the most beautiful tropical beaches we have ever seen.
 The tiny uninhabited island is about 1,6 km long and 160 m high with an abundance of coconut palm trees and lush tropical vegetation.
 Getting there isn´t really easy and so we ourselves have only been there once yet.
 But staying all alone on a tropical island is an experience to be had.
 Shady trees are available.